iiImranii/ai-cleaning-bot/README.md

 # ai-cleaning-bot

-A program that emulates a robot with a mission to clean the "dirty" spots in its environment using Python.
+A goal-based agent program that scans its environment looking for objects like chairs and trolleys to clean, while trying to avoid people.